bjornbaverfjord/Boolean-Optimizer/BooleanOptimiser/README.md

 # Boolean-Optimizer
 This program is a superoptimizer for bitwise functions with up to 4 parameters that works by creating a dictionary of the shortest function for each possible truth-table.
-The code to be optimized has its truth-table calculated and the optimal solution is found in the dictionary.
+The code to be optimized has its truth-table calculated and the optimal solution is found in the dictionary by using the truth-table as the key.

 Only 65536 such functions exists so they can be precomputed and cached, given enough time and an efficient searcher.